Test in a live environment

 Output of rendering a PDF file from server side

-Explore the latest Microsoft technology Blazor application for creating PDF files
+Explore the latest Microsoft technology for Blazor application to create PDF files

 When creating PDFs, most problems are encountered during the formatting of PDF documents.
 It isn't easy to format PDF programmatically.
 But, we now have a solution in the shape of IronPDF.
 IronPDF assists with various formatting options to allow us to customize the PDF file we are creating.
 It provides us with methods to add headers, footers, margins, and many other formatting options.